Can BJP counter Rafale with Bofors: Two contentious deals that are very different

 New Delhi, May 09: The Bharatiya Janata Party (BJP) is playing its cards intelligently as the final two rounds of the seven-phase Lok Sabha elections 2019 draw near.
 Prime Minister Narendra Modi seems to be dragging former prime minister Rajiv Gandhi's name into current political discourse with an intention.
 It is well known that whenever Rajiv Gandhi's name starts doing rounds in political debates, what follows is the Bofors scandal and 1984 anti Sikh-Riots.

-With the Congress going all guns blazing over Rafale allegations, the BJP wants to counter it by bringing the Bofors issue into the picture because the saffron party stands to gain if a comparision is made between the two contentious defence deals.
+With the Congress going all guns blazing over Rafale allegations, the BJP wants to counter it by bringing the Bofors issue into the picture because the saffron party stands to gain if a comparison is made between the two contentious defence deals.
 Another purpose that Modi's remarks on Rajiv Gandhi serves is that it would elicit response from Rahul and Priyanka Gandhi, and that would weaken the relentless attack that the brother-sister duo have launched on BJP.

 The BJP wants that the two deals be compared because the Bofors case not only cost Rajiv Gandhi his Prime Ministership, but also severely dented Congress' reputation way back in 1989.